PoisotLab/ms_svd_networks/manuscript.md

 $$J = -\frac{1}{\ln(k)}\Big\sum_{i=1}^k s_i\cdot\ln(s_i)$${#eq:svdentropy}

+## Uncovering the extreme complexity values at a given connectance

+We used simulated annealing [@Kirkpatrick1984OptSim] to generate networks with the highest, or lowest, possible SVD entropy values.
+From a set network size (30 species, 15 on each side) with a random number of interactions (spanning the entire range from minimally to maximally connected), we re-organized interactions until the SVD entropy was as close to 0 or 1 as possible.
+We repeated the process 25 times for every number of interactions.
+We also measured the relative rank defficiency of the generated networks.

 ## SVD entropy compared to traditional measures of network complexity

 The relationship of SVD entropy was then compared to some of the more